BlueNexus6674/DTCS/README.md

 8. Select ```Install Enviroment Menu```

-9. Install Enviroment Menu options as needed
+9. Install Enviroment Menu options as needed (OR USE AUTO-INSTALL)

-## Config
+## Config:
 1. Open `CaydeLauncher.bash` in `~/Documents/DTCS/CaydeLauncher`

 2. Edit `UserName` variable on line 4 as appropriate.